codyy2024/code-learning-journal/day-024_SpecializedSemanticElements_20250926.md

 ---

 ## Suggestions
 1. Explain all that's covered clearly, or link to external sources.
-OR at least let the learners know you'll cover this later down the line so don't need to worry too much for now.
+OR at least let the learners know they will be covered later down the line so don't need to worry too much for now.
 2. Give thorough examples